 It's just impossible.
-Get rid of one sided relationships and toxic people in your life.
+Get rid of one-sided relationships and toxic people in your life.
 Give them one or two chances and then leave.
 I've spent years trying to be friends with certain people or wondered about "why don't they like me" until I found out this isn't about me, but about them.
-Don't run after people for too long, move on, stop trying to befriend everyone.
+Don't run after people for too long.
+Move on, stop trying to befriend everyone.

 And that applies to a lot of things.
-Shutting down a project, quitting your job, or not leaving your home town you hate so much.
-One of the tricks that helps me is usually to ask one simple question: "Will I regret quitting my job or taking this risk when I'm 60 years old?" - Usually the answer is no. I might regret it in the short term, but in the long term I'd probably regret more staying at my shitty full time job than quitting it.
+Shutting down a project, quitting your job or not leaving your hometown you hate so much.
+One of the tricks that helps me is usually to ask one simple question: "Will I regret quitting my job or taking this risk when I'm 60 years old?"
+Usually the answer is no. I might regret it in the short term, but in the long-term I'd probably regret more staying at my shitty full-time job than quitting it.

 I'm getting better at this myself.
 I used to always blame other people.
 I didn't tell them in their face, but I did it silently.
 I'd blame my boss for not promoting me, I'd blame my friends for not reaching out, I'd blame other people for making me feel miserable.

 But in reality, it was rarely their fault.
 Blaming others is easy and if I think hard enough about it, I can ALWAYS find a reason to blame other people if I don't get what I want.
 It's easy to play the victim, I did it countless times myself.
-It's classic child mentality, if you don't get what you want, start crying & screaming loudly.
-Make sure your parents look like fucking idiots in the Toys "R" Us store for not getting you that Lego castle you want so badly.
+It's classic child mentality – if you don't get what you want, start crying and screaming loudly.
+Make sure your parents look like fucking idiots in the Toys "R" Us store for not getting you that Lego castle you believe you deserve so deeply.

 I learned that if I feel there is something unfair, I can openly and respectfully talk about it.
 Some things I fixed within hours where I was silently being grumpy about it for over a year!
 Isn't that crazy?
-Damn it Tobias, open your fucking mouth and talk!

 I've written about this recently right here.
 I'm trying to give less fucks and manage my "fucks" better.
 Maybe it's a sign of getting older but it kind of relates to Nr.5 (not trying to be friends with everyone).
-Giving less fucks simply means deciding what affects you and what not.
+Giving less fucks simply means deciding what affects you and what doesn't.
 It doesn't mean being an asshole, but putting your energy where it's worth it.

 With that said, I think this quote by Marcus Aurelius is quite fitting:

 I try to remind myself of this every single day.
 It's important to have strong opinions and educate yourself as much as possible.
 But it is as important to not make your opinions a fact that you can't stand up for.
-People who know me know that I have strong opinions, but they also know that the moment they give a good counter argument, I'm the first one to give up my opinions & change my mind.
+People who know me know that I have strong opinions, but they also know that the moment they give a good counter-argument, I'm the first one to give up my opinions and change my mind.
 It's not always like this, but I try.